Creating Communities in Hybrid Classes

 - Reinforce achievements: Teachers can help students develop their confidence by reinforcing their achievements.
 Achievements may not always be academic and teachers can help students find pride in their talents.

 Creating communities in hybrid classes provide a safe and secure environment in which students are nurtured, inspired, motivated.
-Learn more with the online PD course: Classroom Collaboration.
+Learn more with the online PD course: Hybrid Classroom Planning.

 July 2020 Editor’s Note: This post was originally published in July 2015 and has been updated for accuracy and comprehensiveness.